photo of a Hallicrafters AC/DC shortwave radio receiver

 Most of the stations were weak and staticy, but one reliably stood out: WWV from Fort Collins, Colorado.
 It is a US Government station that broadcasts a high-accuracy time signal.
 It has been broadcasting continuously for over a century.

-What reminded me of all this was unpacking the clock I used to have in the back yard of the mainland house.
+What reminded me of all this was unpacking the clock I had in the backyard of the mainland house.
 It’s one of those magical clocks that is always exactly on time, even though it uses a cheap mechanism powered by a single AA battery.

 photo of a large analog-dial clock